Magnus Carlsen: 2008

 In the top group A of the 69th Corus chess tournament, Carlsen scored 8/13, achieving a PR of 2830.
 Carlsen won five games, lost two and drew six, sharing first place with Levon Aronian.
 At the Linares chess tournament, Carlsen had another 2800+ PR, scoring 8/14.
-He finished in sole second place, ½ point behind the winner World Champion Viswanathan Anand.
+He finished in sole second place, half a point behind the winner World Champion Vishy Anand.

 In March, Carlsen played for the second time in the Melody Amber blind and rapid chess tournament, held in Nice for the first time.
-In the 11 rounds he achieved four wins, four draws and two losses in the blindfold, and three wins, two losses, and six draws in the rapid.
+In the 11 rounds, he achieved four wins, four draws and two losses in the blindfold, and three wins, two losses, and six draws in the rapid.
 This resulted in a shared fifth place in the blindfold, shared third place in the rapid and a shared second place in the overall tournament.

 Carlsen was one of 21 players in the six-tournament FIDE Grand Prix 2008–2010, a qualifier for the World Chess Championship 2012.
 In the first tournament, in Baku, Azerbaijan, he finished in a three-way tie for first place, with another 2800 PR.
 He later withdrew from the Grand Prix cycle despite his initial success, criticising FIDE for "changing the rules dramatically in the middle of a World Championship cycle".

 Carlsen won a rapid match against Peter Leko held in Miskolc, Hungary, scoring 5–3.
 In June, Carlsen won the annual Aerosvit chess tournament, finishing undefeated with 8/11 in a category 19 field and achieving a PR of 2877, his best PR at that point in his career.
 Playing in the category 18 Biel Grandmaster Tournament, Carlsen finished third with 6/10, with a PR of 2740.

 In the Mainz World Rapid Chess Championship, Carlsen finished in second place after losing the final to defending champion Anand 3–1.
 In the qualification round Carlsen scored 1½–½ against Judit Polgár, 1–1 against Anand and 1–1 against Alexander Morozevich.
 In the category 22 Bilbao Masters, Carlsen tied for second with a 2768 PR.